30 Funniest Awards Speech Acceptance Punchlines

 Not only did Jim Carrey arrive on stage with a cigarette in hand (it was the '90s), we also had a hard time actually recognizing the actor while accepting his MTV award for Best Male Performance for The Truman Show.
 His long head of hair, thick beard, and dark sunglasses did little to hide the level of weird Carrey brought to the stage with him that night, shortly after losing out on an Oscar.

-Punchline: “After this year’s so-called Oscar race, I realized that dancing for the man just ain’t where it’s at.”
-And for more mind-blowing fun, check out the 20 Craziest Celebrity Rumors of All Time.
+Punchline: "After this year's so-called Oscar race, I realized that dancing for the man just ain't where it's at."

 Adrien Brody kisses Halle Berry.

 After winning the Best Actor award at the Oscars in 2003, Brody walked confidently onto the stage and into the surprised arms of Halle Berry.
+As it turns out, one of the more funny speeches in the history of the Oscars did not need to involve any dialogue.

 Bill Murray would like to thank no one.